FAQs

 What should exercise over 50 include?

-What type of exercise should you focus on?
+Which exercise should you focus on first?

 If you feel unfit or low on stamina

-Start with walking, cycling, pool exercise, or other low-impact aerobic activity.
+Start with walking, cycling, pool exercise or other low-impact aerobic activity.

 If you feel weaker than you used to

-Add chair squats, step-ups, heel raises, resistance bands, or supervised strength training.
+Add chair squats, step-ups, heel raises, resistance bands or supervised strength training.

 If balance feels less reliable